-'+WORK-BOSS'
+'+work-boss'

-Select headlines tagged ':WORK:', but discard those also tagged ':BOSS:'.
+Select headlines tagged ':work:', but discard those also tagged ':boss:'.

-'WORK | LAPTOP'
+'work|laptop'

-Selects lines tagged ':WORK:' or ':LAPTOP:'.
+Selects lines tagged ':work:' or ':laptop:'.

-'WORK | LAPTOP&NIGHT'
+'work|laptop&night'

-Like before, but require the ':LAPTOP:' lines to be tagged also 'NIGHT'.
+Like before, but require the ':laptop:' lines to be tagged also 'night'.

-If you are using multi-state TODO keywords (see Section 5.2 [TODO extensions], page 31), it can be useful to also match on the TODO keyword.
+If you are using multi-state TODO keywords (see Section 5.2 [TODO extensions], page 32), it can be useful to also match on the TODO keyword.
 This can be done by adding a condition after a slash to a tags match.
 The syntax is similar to the tag matches, but should be applied with consideration: For example, a positive selection on several TODO keywords can not meaningfully be combined with boolean AND.
 However, negative selection combined with AND can be meaningful.
-To make sure that only lines are checked that actually have any TODO keyword, use $C-c \ a \ M$, or equivalently start the todo part after the slash with '!'.
+To make sure that only lines are checked that actually have any TODO keyword, use C-c a M, or equivalently start the todo part after the slash with '!'.
 Examples:

-'WORK/WAITING'
+'work/WAITING'

-Select ': WORK: '-tagged TODO lines with the specific TODO keyword 'WAITING'.
+Select ':work:'-tagged TODO lines with the specific TODO keyword 'WAITING'.

-'WORK/!-WAITING-NEXT'
+'work/!-WAITING-NEXT'

-Select ':WORK: '-tagged TODO lines that are neither 'WAITING' nor 'NEXT'
+Select ':work:'-tagged TODO lines that are neither 'WAITING' nor 'NEXT'

-'WORK/+WAITING|+NEXT'
+'work/+WAITING|+NEXT'

-Select ': WORK: '-tagged TODO lines that are either 'WAITING' or 'NEXT'.
+Select ':work:'-tagged TODO lines that are either 'WAITING' or 'NEXT'.

 Any element of the tag/todo match can be a regular expression - in this case it must be enclosed in curly braces.
-For example, 'WORK+{^BOSS.}' matches headlines that contain the tag 'WORK' and any tag starting with 'BOSS'.
+For example, 'work+{^boss.}' matches headlines that contain the tag 'work' and any tag starting with 'boss'.

-You can also require a headline to be of a certain level, by writing instead of any TAG an expression like 'LEVEL=3'.
-For example, a search '+LEVEL=3+BOSS/-DONE' lists all level three headlines that have the tag BOSS and are not marked with the todo keyword DONE.
+You can also require a headline to be of a certain level or category, by writing instead of any TAG an expression like 'LEVEL=3' or 'CATEGORY="work"', respectively.
+For example, a search '+LEVEL=3+boss/-DONE' lists all level three headlines that have the tag 'boss' and are not marked with the todo keyword DONE.